equinixmetal-archive/docs-packet-legacy/guides/kvm-and-libvirt.md

 --location 'http://us.archive.ubuntu.com/ubuntu/dists/xenial/main/installer-amd64/' \
 --extra-args 'console=ttyS0,115200n8 serial'
 ```

 The Ubuntu installer will hijack your console at some point soon after running the command and guide you through the rest of the install.
+You will be prompted to create a user which you will need to remember the credentials for in order to access the VM later.

-The important part comes up during the end of the install where you'll be prompted with this
+The important part comes up during the end of the install where you'll be prompted with the option of installing additional software.
+We will need to install the OpenSSH Server package in order to access the VM once the installation is completed.

 ```
                                 [!]
 Software selection